-- Virtual and in-person presentation and participation due to the global pandemic
+- Membership Registration and light food and refreshments

 - Opening Remarks and Welcome Address

 - Business Meeting

+MISSION STATEMENT

+Caledon\Dufferin Victim

+Services is a VCAO (Victim

+Crisis Assistance Ontario)

+site operating in 2022-2023

+under the Ministry of

+Children, Community and

+Social Services.

-Caledon\Dufferin Victim Services is a VCAO (Victim Crisis Assistance Ontario) site operating in 2021-2022 under the Ministry of the Attorney General Ontario Victim Services Secretariat.
-The not-for-profit, charitable agency has been providing crisis services in the Town of Caledon for over 31 years and the County of Dufferin for 24 years.
+The not-for-profit, charitable agency has been providing crisis services in the Town of Caledon for over 32 years and the County of Dufferin for 25 years.

 CDVS is governed by a volunteer Board of Directors comprised of community members.
 Highly trained volunteer Crisis Responders provide much needed support to persons experiencing crisis in their time of need.

 Based on the concept of "Neighbours helping neighbours, community helping community."

-Caledon\Dufferin Victim Services is here to help.
-Mission Statement Caledon\Dufferin Victim Services provides crisis support in times of need.
-Because CDVS exists, those who encounter crisis can cope with their current circumstances.
-This will be achieved in a manner that represents good value for resources expensed.
+Caledon\Dufferin Victim

+Services is here to help.

+Caledon\Dufferin Victim

+Services provides crisis support

+in times of need.
+Because CDVS

+exists, those who encounter

+crisis can cope with their

+current circumstances.
+This will

+be achieved in a manner that

+represents good value for

+resources expensed.

 More specifically:

 A victim is defined as anyone associated with a crime or tragic circumstance, including but not limited to a witness, bystander, family member, friend, neighbour, responder, co-worker, classmate, and/or members of the community at large.
 This includes children with legal consent.

 A crisis is a crime or other tragic circumstance that either occurs in our catchment area or affects a resident of our catchment area.

 Can cope means that the victim is able to function without our services.

 Objectives;

 To lessen the effects of trauma and crisis

 To help victims cope with the impact of crime, tragedy or disaster

 To encourage the victim to connect with other services for longer term assistance and support

 To provide immediate financial assistance subsequent to serious criminal acts

 To improve safety

 To increase awareness of victimization issues

 To enable police and other emergency service providers to leave a scene

 Staff and Volunteers support victims, witnesses and family members affected by:

-Assaults, Bereavement, Break & Enters, Criminal Harassment, Elder Abuse, Family Crisis, Fire, Hate Crimes, Homicide, Human Trafficking, Industrial Accidents, Intimate Partner Violence, Motor Vehicle Collisions, Personal Crisis, Property Crimes, Robbery, Sexual Violence, Sudden Death, Suicide, Tragic Circumstances and more.....
+Assaults, Bereavement, Break & Enters, Criminal Harassment, Elder Abuse, Family Crisis, Fire, Hate Crimes, Homicide, Human Trafficking, Industrial Accidents, Intimate Partner Violence, Motor Vehicle Collisions, Personal Crisis, Property Crimes, Robbery, Sexual Violence, Sudden Death, Suicide, Tragic Circumstances and more......

 Staff and Volunteers will assess client needs and provide referrals to help address:

 Child Care

 Counselling

 Employment supports

 Housing

 Income supports & other financial assistance

 Legal services

 Medical care

 Mental Health & Addiction services

 Peer support

 Safety

 Our Clients Are:

-Family, close friends and witnesses of persons who have been injured or killed as a result of a serious accident or as a result of crime.
-Someone whose personal rights have been violated by criminal, violent or aggressive acts.
-Those who have been affected by a trauma, tragedy or disaster.
-Those seeking information or connections to local resources.
+- Family, close friends and witnesses of persons who have been injured or killed as a result of a serious accident or as a result of crime. - Someone whose personal rights have been violated by criminal, violent or aggressive acts. - Those who have been affected by a trauma, tragedy or disaster. - Those seeking information or connections to local resources.